How To Read an Appraisal Report

 Most appraisals are 20+ pages long, filled with boilerplate text and information that is not necessarily relevant to you as the reader.

-This post will guide you through the appraisal report section by section in hopes that you can understand every aspect from start to finish.
+This post will guide you through the appraisal report section by section so you can understand every aspect from start to finish.

 I will use this uniform residential appraisal report sample for this article.
 This is the form most commonly used for conventional loans on purchases or refinances.